Steph7478/Introduction/README.md

 <h2>📝 <strong>About Me</strong></h2>

-Motivated frontend developer actively seeking an internship to apply and deepen my skills in React, TypeScript, and modern UI development.
+Motivated frontend developer actively seeking a <strong>job opportunity</strong> to apply and deepen my skills in React, TypeScript, and modern UI development.
 I’m driven by clean code, thoughtful design, and the challenge of turning complex ideas into intuitive user experiences.

 </td>
     <td valign="top" width="40%">